vsuorant/sshpyk/README.rst

 Implementation Details
 ======================

-sshpyk integrates with Jupyter Client through the kernel provisioning API introduced in ``jupyter_client`` 7.0.
+``sshpyk`` integrates with Jupyter Client through the kernel provisioning API introduced in ``jupyter_client`` 7.0.
 It implements a custom ``KernelProvisionerBase`` subclass called ``SSHKernelProvisioner`` that:

 1. Establishes SSH connections to remote hosts
 2. Copies the ``sshpyk-kernel`` launcher script to the remote (by default into ``$HOME/.sshpyk/``)
 3. Launches kernels on remote systems
 4. Sets up port forwarding for kernel communication channels using ``ssh -O forward -L ...`` control master commands
-5. Manages the lifecycle of remote kernels
+5. Manages the lifecycle of the remote kernel

 The provisioner is registered as an entry point in ``pyproject.toml``, making it available to any Jupyter application that uses ``jupyter_client``.